 Extended values will allow you to select values over 6500 K.

 Some people use this as some kind of caffeine mode when they don’t want to fall a sleep at night.
-Values over 6500 K has over the maximum blue light so be careful.
-This values will not help you fall a sleep faster.
+Values over 6500 K have over the maximum blue light so be careful.
+These values will not help you fall a sleep faster.